-- The plot size should reflect those in the immediate locality. - The proportion of the built ground to garden ground should reflect that in the immediate locality. - The distance of the building to garden boundaries should reflect that in the immediate locality. - The established street front building line should be followed. - The proposed building height, roof design, use of materials and colours should reflect those in the immediate locality.
+- The plot size should reflect those in the locality. - The proportion of the built ground to garden ground should reflect that in the locality. - The distance of the building to garden boundaries should reflect that in the locality. - The established street front building line should be followed. - The proposed building height, roof design, use of materials and colours should reflect those in the locality.

 - Ground level window positions should comply with the window intervisibilty guidance.
 Windows on side elevations should be avoided where they offer a direct view of neighbouring rear/private gardens, but bathroom windows fitted with obscure glazing will be acceptable.
-Boundary screening of appropriate height may be considered where the design and impact on neighbouring residential amenity is deemed acceptable. - Windows of habitable rooms above ground level should comply with the window intervisibilty guidance.
-Windows on side elevations will only be permitted if the distance to the nearest boundary exceeds 9.0 metres, if there is no direct view of neighbouring rear/private gardens or if it is a bathroom window fitted with obscure glazing. - The level of on site car parking should be comparable with the established pattern in the street and be capable of being implemented without detriment to road safety.
+As an alternative, boundary screening of appropriate height may be considered where the design and impact on neighbouring residential amenity is deemed acceptable. - Windows of habitable rooms above ground level should comply with the window intervisibilty guidance.
+Windows on side elevations will only be permitted if the distance to the nearest boundary exceeds 9.0 metres, or if there is no direct view of neighbouring rear/private gardens or if it is a bathroom window fitted with obscure glazing. - The level of on site car parking should accord with the National Roads Development Guide, should be comparable with the established pattern in the street and be capable of being implemented without detriment to road safety.